PacktPublishing/Hands-On-Object-Oriented-Programming-with-CSharp/Chapter6_DelegatesAndEvents.md

 In the same class we also created a method named **PublishResultNow**.
 This is just to trigger/fire the event.
 If you see in the method, we have checked if the event is null or not.
 And only if not null, then we fire the event.
 The reason behind doing this is, we don't want an event to get fired before no handlers has registered for it.

 Then we have 3 classes which has 1 method each.
 The 3 of the classes are just simulation of different event handlers.
-Here the emailHandler is representing emailing to the subscriber, SmsClient is representing messaging the customers and PostHandler is represting sending physical letters to the subscriber.
+Here the emailHandler is representing emailing to the subscriber, SmsClient is representing messaging the customers and PostHandler is representing sending physical letters to the subscriber.

 Then in the main method we can see, we have created an instance of the event class and assigned all 3 handler objects to the event using += sign.
 Then when the ResultPublishEvent methods is instantiated, it fired the event.
-And when the event gets fired, it notifies all the handlers which registerd for this event.
+And when the event gets fired, it notifies all the handlers which registered for this event.